-To assist eligible organisations build, renovate or refurbish community 1 facilities, including hard-wired technology upgrades in the Redlands.
+Purpose To assist eligible organisations build, renovate or refurbish community facilities, including hard-wired technology upgrades in the Redlands.
 Available Grants from \$10,001 to \$50,000.
 Funding 50% cash contribution.
-Requests for equipment may be considered if: essential to the delivery of the project and there is a demonstrated need, and the amount is not greater than \$3,000 or 30% of the total project cost (whichever is lesser).
-Requirements Applicants (and Auspice applicants) must: be based in Redland City, be a not-for-profit and incorporated entity, beve an active ABN or Statement by a symplicity have an active ABN or Statement by a supplier, be operating and financially viable, hold Public Liability Insurance (\$20 million), have a bank account in the name of the legal entity, not hold a licence for more than 20 gaming machines, and have no outstanding debts or grant acquittals to Council.
-Projects must: meet one or more of Council's Strategic Priorities outlined in Redland City Council's Corporate Plan, met one or more of the Program Objectives, and be based in Redland City.
-Ineligible Applicants cannot request funding for: projects for fundraising purposes where proceeds will be provided to a third party, projects of a political nature or those which incorporate political activities, projects operated for commercial purposes, day-to-day operational costs for an organisation, e.g. salaries a wages, rent and insurances etc, projects which begin before grants are awarded (no grants will be awarded retrospectively), payment of debts to any entity including Council, recurrent projects, projects considered the core responsibility of other levels of government, events or activities in competition or conflict with Council, projects that have the same or similar outcome that have been funded under any other Council programs including Operational funds, Sponsorship and the Mayor and Councillors Community Benefit Fund, project costs incurred outside the funding period, purchase of vehicles, purchase of alcohol, prize money or the purchase of prizes including gift cards, donations, project costs already supported through other Federal or Queensland Government funding, maintenance of a Council facility where the responsibility of maintaining the facility lies with the lessee, including but not limited to, painting and day-to-day maintenance to ensure the general upkeep of the building or facility, regular maintenance or replacement of floor coverings, purchase of land, existing buildings or facilities, turf, landscaping and laying of turf, building work and professional fees that are not related to the project, repair or redevelopment of facilities damaged by fire, explosion, vandalism, flood (except projects impacted by floods in areas declared by the Natural Disaster Relief and Recovery Arrangements (NDRRA)), cyclone, storm, or other natural disaster where the facility should be covered against that type of damage by insurance, and works on privately owned land unless significant local partnerships are demonstrated and the project has wide community benefit and ongoing access is assured through an appropriate tenure agreement.
-Examples Projects can include: Roof restorations.
+Requests for equipment may be considered if: essential to the delivery of the project and there is a demonstrated need, and the amount is not greater than \$2,000 or 20% of the total project the amount is not greater than \$3,000 or 30% of the total project cost (whichever is lesser).
+Requirements Applicants (and Auspice applicants) must: be based in Redland City, be a not-for-profit and incorporated entity, have an active ABN or Statement by a supplier, be operating and financially viable, hold Public Liability Insurance (\$20 million), have a bank account in the name of the legal entity, not hold a licence for more than 20 gaming machines, and have no outstanding debts or grant acquittals to Council.
+Projects must: meet one or more of Council's Strategic Priorities outlined in Redland City Council's Corporate Plan, met one or more of the Program Objectives, and be based in Redland City. • be based in regiand Oity.
+Ineligible Applicants cannot request funding for: projects for fundraising purposes where proceeds will be provided to a third party, projects of a political nature or those which incorporate political activities, projects operated for commercial purposes, day-to-day operational costs for an organisation, e.g. salaries and wages, rent and insurances etc, • projects which begin before grants are awarded (no grants will be awarded retrospectively), payment of debts to any entity including Council, recurrent projects, projects considered the core responsibility of other levels of government, events or activities in competition or conflict with Council, projects that have the same or similar outcome that have been funded under any other Council programs including Operational funds, Sponsorship and the Mayor and Councillors Community Repetit Fund Benefit Fund,project costs incurred outside the funding period, project costs incurred outside the funding period, purchase of vehicles, purchase of alcohol, prize money or the purchase of prizes including gift cards, donations, project costs already supported through other Federal or Queensland Government funding, maintenance of a Council facility where the responsibility of maintaining the facility lies with the lessee, including but not limited to, painting and day-to-day maintenance to ensure the general upkeep of the building or facility, regular maintenance or replacement of floor coverings, purchase of land, existing buildings or facilities, turf, landscaping and laying of turf, building work and professional fees that are not related to the project, repair or redevelopment of facilities damaged by fire, explosion, vandalism, flood (except projects impacted by floods in areas declared by the Natural Disaster Relief and Recovery Arrangements (NDRRA)), cyclone, storm, or other natural disaster Arrangements (NDRRA)), cyclone, storm, or other natural disaster where the facility should be covered against that type of damage by insurance, and works on privately owned land unless significant local partnerships are demonstrated and the project has wide community benefit and ongoing access is assured through an Examples appropriate tenure agreement.
+Projects can include: Lindingles Roof restorations.
 Upgrade of community kitchen.
 Replacement of asbestos roof.